 - Because of the requirements of the SEC as to the method of determining the amount of shares an individual or entity may own beneficially, the amount shown for an individual may include shares also considered beneficially owned by others.
-Any shares of stock which a person does not own, but which he or she has the right to acquire within 60 days of March 26, 2018, are deemed to be outstanding for the purpose of computing the percentage of outstanding stock of the class owned by such person but are not deemed to be outstanding for the purpose of computing the percentage of the class owned by any other person. - (1) We based the information with respect to beneficial ownership on information furnished by the above-named individuals or entities or contained in filings made with the SEC or our records - (2) Includes shares beneficially owned by Mr. J. Golsen and his son, Mr. B. Golsen (a Director), and the following entities controlled by Mr. J. Golsen and Mr. B. Golsen: Quad Capital LLC, which is wholly owned by various trusts controlled by Mr. J. Golsen and his children, and the following wholly-owned subsidiaries of Quad Capital: SBL, LLC ("SBL") and Golsen Petroleum Corporation ("GPC").
+Any shares of stock which a person does not own, but which he or she has the right to acquire within 60 days of March 12, 2019, are deemed to be outstanding for the purpose of computing the percentage of outstanding stock of the class owned by such person but are not deemed to be outstanding for the purpose of computing the percentage of the class owned by any other person. - We based the information with respect to beneficial ownership on information furnished by the above-named individuals or entities or contained in filings made with the SEC or - Includes shares beneficially owned by Mr. J. Golsen (a Director) and his son, Mr. B. Golsen (a Director), and the following entities controlled by Mr. J. Golsen and Mr. B. Golsen: Quad Capital LLC, which is wholly owned by various trusts controlled by Mr. J. Golsen and his children, and the following wholly-owned subsidiaries of Quad Capital: SBL, LLC ("SBL") and Golsen Petroleum Corporation ("GPC").
 Also includes shares beneficially owned by Golsen Family LLC ("Family LLC"), which is controlled by Mr. J. Golsen, who serves as the sole manager of Family LLC.
 Messrs.
 J. Golsen and B. Golsen are the only managers of Quad Capital and share voting and dispositive power over the shares beneficially owned by Quad Capital and/or its subsidiaries (SBL and GPC).
-The address of Mr. J. Golsen, Mr. B. Golsen, Quad Capital, SBL, GPC and Family LLC is 518 N. Indiana Ave., Oklahoma City, Oklahoma 73106. - (3) Includes - (a) 4,000 shares over which Mr. J. Golsen has the sole voting and dispositive power; - (b) the following shares over which Mr. J. Golsen has voting and dispositive power: (i) 15,876 shares held in Sylvia H. Golsen Revocable Trust and 15,392 shares owned of record by the Family LLC; - (c) 292,467 shares over which Mr. B. Golsen has the sole voting and dispositive power; 74,440 shares of common stock owned of record by a certain trust for the benefit of Mr. B. Golsen, over which Mr. B. Golsen is the trustee; and 153,388 shares held in certain trusts for the benefit of children and grandchildren of Mr. B. Golsen over which Mr. B. Golsen is the trustee; - (d) the following shares over which Messrs.
-J. Golsen and B. Golsen share voting and dispositive power: (i) 1,345,999 shares owned of record by SBL LLC and (ii) 283,955 shares owned of record by GPC; - (e) 629,547 shares over which other Golsen Holders have voting and dispositive power. - See "Certain Relationship and Related Party Transactions" and "Director Independence" above. - 42 LSB Industries Proxy Statement
+The address of Mr. J. Golsen, Mr. B. Golsen, Quad Capital, SBL, GPC and Family LLC is 518 N. Indiana Ave., Oklahoma City, Oklahoma 73106. - Includes: - (a) 19,876 shares over which Mr. J. Golsen has the sole voting and dispositive power; - the following shares over which Mr. J. Golsen has voting and dispositive power: (i) 15,392 shares owned of record by Family LLC; and (ii) 133,333 shares that Family (b) LLC has the right to acquire upon the conversion of 4,000 shares of the Series B Preferred owned of record by Family LLC (each holder of Series B Preferred is - 292,467 shares over which Mr. B. Golsen has the sole voting and dispositive power; 74,440 shares of common stock owned of record by a certain trust for the benefit (c) of Mr. B. Golsen, over which Mr. B. Golsen is the trustee; and 153,388 shares held in certain trusts for the benefit of children and grandchildren of Mr. B. Golsen over which Mr. B. Golsen is the trustee: - the following shares over which Messrs.
+J. Golsen and B. Golsen share voting and dispositive power: (i) 1,345,999 shares owned of record by SBL LLC; (ii) 400,000 (d) shares that SBL LLC has the right to acquire upon conversion of 12,000 shares of